kaltura/DeveloperPortalDocs/documentation/media-player/Player-Customization.md

 }
 ```

-Or via UIVars in the Player Studio, pass:
+Or, via UIVars in the Player Studio, pass the following:

 ```
 share.templatePath=https://link-to-my-custom-template.com/templatefile.tmpl.html
 ```

-> **NOTE:** When creating and loading external resources such as template files, please consult with the "Managing external assets" section below.
+> **NOTE:** When creating and loading external resources such as template files, please review the "Managing External Assets" section below for additional information.

 ### Plugins that Support Templates
+The following plugins support the Player templates:

 | Plugin       | Flashvar     | Default template path     |
 |:---|:---|:---|